 - The journey affords insights into sustainable tea farming and the comprehensive tea production process.

-History of Tea in Sri Lanka
+History of Sri Lanka Tea

 The history of tea in Sri Lanka is marked by colonial enterprises and swift transformation into one of the world’s most important tea producers.
 This change vastly influenced the island’s economy, landscape, and global standing.